Window : Print

 |TO EXPRESS INTEREST IN THIS POSITION CLICK HERE|

-Under general direction, plans, organizes, and directs the activities of a major functional area within the Finance Department (either the Accounting, Budget, or Audit Division); directs the work of subordinates providing technical guidance with difficult, professional financial duties; and performs related work as required.
+Under general direction, plans, organizes, and directs the activities of a major functional area within the Finance Department (Accounting, Audit, Budget or Revenue Division); directs the work of subordinates providing technical guidance with difficult, professional financial duties; and performs related work as required.

 The Finance Manager is distinguished from the Assistant Finance Director and Finance Director in that the Finance Manager does not have responsibility for several Divisions or the entire Finance Department, and is distinguished from first line supervisors in that the supervisors do not have administrative responsibility over a major division of the department.
 The incumbent exercises broad judgment in defining divisional objectives and determining methods to meet objectives.
 Work is reviewed for overall results.